 There are 38 additional sources (power plants and oil and gas processing facilitied) in the Middle East region.
-The 365 Al-Khairat power plant (32.43°N, 44.28°E), Iraq, is one of such examples.
-It was built in 2013 and both OMI and TROPOMIbased estimates show a persistent emission of about 170 kt y-1 in 2014-2021.
+The Al-Khairat power plant (32.43°N, 44.28°E), Iraq, is one of such examples.
+It was built in 2013 and both OMI and TROPOMI-based estimates show a persistent emission of about 170 kt y-1 in 2014-2021.
 Another example is a power and desalination plant in Shuqaiq (17.66°N, 42.08°E), Saudi Arabia (http://sqwec.com/), developed in multiple phases.
 Operations started in 2010 and emissions have increased rapidly since 2016 reaching 300 kt y-1 in 2021.

-- In the catalogue, there are three categories of industrial SO2 sources: power plants, smelters, and oil and gas sectorrelated sources.
+In the catalogue, there are three categories of industrial SO2 sources: power plants, smelters, and oil and gas sector-related sources.
 There are, however, some sources that do not fall under any of these categories.
 One such source is a cluster of small ceramic factories at Morbi (22.8°N, 70.9°E), India, that was discussed in detail by Kharol et al. (2020).
 Available emissions inventories do not report any major sources in this region, and yet this source with emissions of about 100 kt y-1 is one of the largest in the area.
 Another example is a large cluster of brick kilns near Dhaka (23.63°N, 90.45°E), Bangladesh.
 These sources are included in the version 2 catalogue.
-We decided to list them under the "power plant" category rather than - 375 create an additional category.
+We decided to list them under the "power plant" category rather than create an additional category.

-Cement production is also a source of $SO_2$ emission, where it is produced from coal combustion (Reddy and Venkataraman, 2002).
+Cement production is also a source of SO2 emission, where it is produced from coal combustion (Reddy and Venkataraman, 2002).
 Emissions from cement plants are too small, less than 50 kt y-1 to be detected by OMI, but two such sources (Shree (26.3°N, 74.13°E), India and Thap Kwang (14.63°N, 101.08°E), Thailand) can be detected by TROPOMI and are included in Version 2 catalogue.
 Each of these sources is a cluster of several individual cement factories.
-We did not introduce a new source type in the catalogue and assigned the "power plant" source type for these sources (but included this respectively.
-The plants are 42 km apart and they process the fluid mixture of oil, gas, and water from oil wells, remove hydrogen sulfide and prepare the oil for further use.
-We assume that the main SO2 emission sources are the gas flares that are clearly visible on satellite images displayed in Google Maps.
-The TROPOMI-based emissions are about 110 kt $y^{-1}$ for Bajandyskava and about 70 kt $v^{-1}$ for Lambeishor, although there could be some double-counting of emission due to their close proximity.
-OMI data are too noisy for reliable emission estimates from these two sources.
+We did not introduce a new source type in the catalogue and assigned the "power plant" source type for these sources (but included this information in the comment column).